 From Rees Road, this well-formed historic walking track is for people with moderate fitness and abilities.
 You can see remains of the water wheel and a unique set of seven berdans (large, revolving cast iron bowls in which the ore was ground) are also visible.
 Miners built the track in the early 1880s, but you can now enjoy it without the sweat and tears they invested.

 We are proud of where we are based and know that Glenorchy is a special place that has to be visited to be believed.
-If you are planning one of these walks then check out our wide range of accommodation from bunkhuts through to eco cabins and make a real weekend of it, we have something for everyone!
+If you are planning one of these walks then check out our packages and make a real weekend of it.
+At Camp Glenorchy we are in the perfect location to enjoy numerous day walks, we can create a gourmet packed lunch and we can have a warm dinner ready for your return!
+We even have washing and drying facilities so you can be ready to go again the following day!